aws-samples/amazon-transcribe-live-call-analytics/lca-ai-stack/TranscriptSummarization.md

 ### **DISABLED** (default)

-This option (the default) disables call transcript summarization.
+This option (default) disables call transcript summarization.

 ### **SAGEMAKER**

-If you choose the `SAGEMAKER` option, LCA will deploy a Lambda function and  SageMaker endpoint with the [bart-large-cnn-samsum](https://huggingface.co/philschmid/bart-large-cnn-samsum) model.
+Choose the `SAGEMAKER` option to deploy a Lambda function and a SageMaker endpoint with the [bart-large-cnn-samsum](https://huggingface.co/philschmid/bart-large-cnn-samsum) model.

-By default a 1-node ml.m5.xlarge endpoint is automatically provisioned.
-For large volume deployments, add additional nodes by setting the parameter `SummarizationSageMakerInitialInstanceCount`.
+By default a 1-node ml.m5.xlarge endpoint is provisioned.
+For high call volume deployments, add additional nodes by increasing the parameter `SummarizationSageMakerInitialInstanceCount`.
 Please check [SageMaker pricing documentation](https://aws.amazon.com/sagemaker/pricing/) for relevant costs and information on Free Tier eligibility.
+(We have not yet tested summarization with high call volumes, so we don't yet have any scaling guidance.
+Please experiment and share your feedback.)

 By setting the parameter `SummarizationSageMakerInitialInstanceCount` to `0`, a [Serverless Sagemaker endpoint](https://docs.aws.amazon.com/sagemaker/latest/dg/serverless-endpoints.html) is enabled.
 A serverless endpoint can save you money by scaling down to zero when not in use, however, there is a 'cold start' time of approximately 1-2 minutes which can delay the availability of the summary when used after a period of inactivity.
 LCA creates the serverless endpoint with default 4GB model memory, and max concurrency of 50 requests.

-The `CallEventProcessor` Lambda invokes a pre-configured `SummaryLambda` at the end of a call.
-The `SummaryLambda` invokes the `FetchTranscript` Lambda (see more details below) to fetch a text based transcript of the call.
-The transcript is sent to the SageMaker endpoint to generate a summary.
-The summary is returned from the `SummaryLambda` to the `CallEventProcessor` and mutated/persisted to AppSync/DynamoDB.
+The `CallEventProcessor` Lambda invokes a `SummaryLambda` function at the end of a call.
+The `SummaryLambda` in turn invokes the `FetchTranscript` Lambda (see more details below) to fetch the full transcript of the call from the DynamoDB table.
+The transcript is then passed to the SageMaker endpoint to generate a summary.
+The summary is returned from the `SummaryLambda` to the `CallEventProcessor`, mutated and persisted to AppSync/DynamoDB, and displayed in the Call Detail page for the call in the LCA UI, as shown above.

 NOTES:
-- The summarization model used in this release limits the input text to 1024 'tokens'.
+- The summarization model used in this release limits the input text length to 1024 'tokens'.
 Tokens are words, punctuation, and new lines.
-Transcriopts that are longer that 1024 tokens are automatically truncated by the `FetchTranscript` lambda to avoid errors when summarizing.
-This does affect the accuracy of the summary for long calls.
+Transcripts that are longer that 1024 tokens are automatically truncated to 1024 tokens by the `FetchTranscript` lambda to avoid errors when summarizing.
+This, unfortunately, reduces the accuracy of the summary for long calls.
 We hope to be able to increase this limit by adopting newer models in future releases.
-- The summarization model used in this release was trained and tested in English language only.
+- The summarization model used in this release was trained and tested in **English** only.
 We hope to support additional languages in future releases.

 ### **LAMBDA**

 Use the LAMBDA option to provide your own summarization functions and/or machine learning models.
-This option allows you to experiment with different models and techniques to customized the summary as you need.
+This option allows you to experiment with different models and techniques to customize the summary as you need.

 When you choose the `LAMBDA` option, you must provide the Arn of your custom Lambda function in the `EndOfCallLambdaHookFunctionArn` CloudFormation parameter.
 At the end of a call, the `CallEventProcessor` Lambda function will invoke the custom Lambda and pass in the CallId of the call.

-The custom Lambda function must return the summary in the following format:
+Your custom Lambda function must return the summary in the following JSON format:

 ```
 {